Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

 where $\rho(\cdot)$ denotes the spectral radius.
-The problem of numerically minimizing the spectral radius of a non-symmetric affine matrix function is considered in e.g. \cite{OW88}.
-It is non-convex and non-smooth as the eigenvalues are generally not differentiable.
-Yet, Theorem~\ref{th:stability} implies that the convergence rate cannot be faster than $\e^{-a_3T}=\e^{-v_3\alpha T}$.
-Therefore, patient models with smaller values of $\alpha$ will be more challenging to control to the desired periodic solution than those with high values of the parameter.
+The problem of numerically minimizing the spectral radius of a nonsymmetric affine matrix function is considered in, e.g.,~\cite{OW88}.
+It is both nonconvex and nonsmooth as the eigenvalues are generally not differentiable.
+Theorem~\ref{th:stability} implies that the spectral radius cannot be reduced below $|c(\Phi'(\bar y_0))|$.
+Analyzing definition~\eqref{eq.c0}, one notices that the factor $\e^{-(a_1+a_2+a_3)T}=\e^{-\alpha (v_1+v_2+v_3)T}$ is the larger, the smaller $\alpha>0$ is.
+Therefore, patient models with smaller values of $\alpha$ will be more challenging to control to the desired periodic solution than those with higher values of the parameter.
+However, it can be shown (Corollary~\ref{cor.rho-convex} in the Appendix) that $CA(I-\e^{AT})^{-1}B<0$; thus, by choosing $\Phi'(\bar y_0)>0$ large, one can decrease the value of $|c(\eta)|$ (and, as shown numerically below, as well the spectral radius).

-\paragraph{Amplitude modulation} To obtain a better insight into the spectral properties of $Q^\prime(\cdot)$ and how they depend on the impulsive controller, consider a special case of amplitude modulation that is obtained from \eqref{eq:2} by letting $\Phi(z)\equiv T$.
+\paragraph{Amplitude modulation} To obtain a better insight into the spectral properties of $Q^\prime(\cdot)$ and how they depend on the impulsive controller, consider a special case of amplitude modulation that is obtained from~\eqref{eq:2} by letting $\Phi(z)\equiv T$.
 Then the Jacobian takes the form of